Where does your fatigue come from?

 When your heart beats faster than normal for a long stretch of time, the muscle gets tired.
 That’s the short answer.
 However, understanding what exactly is happening with AFib can help you pinpoint the problem (and hopefully help you to treat it).

 A rapid heart rate is a primary issue: healthy atria contract between 60 and 80 times a minute, but when your atria are in fibrillation, the contractions are incomplete.
-Instead, these upper chambers quiver – up to 400 times each minute.
+Instead, these upper chambers quiver –

 Although your AV node tries to calm this overactivity, it can’t halt every extra electrical impulse.
 These erratic electrical signals funnel into the ventricles, causing the heart to beat much faster than normal, and that can feel like an exhausting workout.